Wei2624/AI_Learning_Hub/machine-learning/english-version/sv_svm.md

 & \lvert\lvert w \rvert\rvert = 1
 \end{align}$$

 The first constraint is to ensure that every training sample has a valid geometric margin.
-The second point is to ensure that geometric margin is equal to functional margin.
+The second constraint is to ensure that geometric margin is equal to functional margin.
 We have to have the second constraint since $y^{(i)}(w^Tx^{(i)} + b)$ is functional margin.
 By having the second constraint, we make functional margin equal to geometric margin.
 The nasty point is $\lvert\lvert w \rvert\rvert = 1$ constraint, which makes it non-convex.
 If it is convex, we can get the derivative and set to zero.
 This is another topic.

 To facilitate this, we can then transform it to: